German submarine U-214: Seventh patrol

+On 8 October, five miles off Colón, U-214 laid a field of 15 mines.
+The mine field was discovered the next day and sweeping operations were immediately begun.
+At 7:35 pm local on 12 October while still in the central Caribbean, U-214 deployed one type EMS 1 floating mine in her wake.
+At 8:57 pm local the crew observed a yellow flare off in the distance at approximately 050° true.
+This flare was dropped by a USN PBM Mariner aircraft of squadron VP-210 attacking another submarine.
+At 10:40 pm local the submarine was attacked by the same PBM that had earlier dropped the flare.
+The submarine's crew drove off the aircraft by firing on it.
+No damage was sustained by U-214.
+The submarine returned home on 30 November after 101 days at sea.

 Eighth and ninth patrol

 U-214's next patrol, from 12 February – 29 April 1944, took her south to the west African coast, but without success.
 The U-boat was then fitted with a schnorkel before returning to active service.
 U-214 headed north into the shallow waters of the English Channel on 11 June, under the command of the newly promoted Kapitänleutnant Stock, however she had no successes, and the patrol was curtailed after the U-boat was attacked by a British B-24 Liberator of 224 Squadron, sustaining damage which forced her to return to Brest on 2 July.

 Tenth patrol and loss

 U-214 sailed from Brest on 22 July 1944 under the command of 21-year-old Oblt.z.S.
 Gerhard Conrad (Crew XII/39), one of the youngest U-boat commanders of World War II.
 After only five days, on 26 July, the U-boat was sunk in the English Channel at 49°58′N 03°30′W by depth charges from the Captain-class frigate HMS Cooke.
 All 48 hands were lost.